honeycombio/opentelemetry-collector-symbolicator/README.md

 | `timeout`               | Max duration to wait to symbolicate a stack trace in seconds.                                                     | `5`           |
 | `source_map_cache_size` | The maximum number of source maps to cache.
 Reduce this if you are running into memory issues with the collector. | `128`         |

+### Internal Telemetry

+The collector processor emits custom telemetry metrics that provides insight into its status and performance.
+The custom processor metrics are generated using [mdatagen](https://github.com/open-telemetry/opentelemetry-collector/tree/main/cmd/mdatagen)) and include metrics such as:

+- Number of stack frames processed
+- Number of stack frames that failed to symbolicate
+- Total source map fetch failures
+- The size of the source map cache in bytes

+To see the full list of the custom telemetry collected, see [documentation.md](./symbolicatorprocessor/documentation.md) in the `symbolicatorprocessor` package.

 ## dSYM Symbolication
 ### Basic Configuration